ZAMATSU-liberation/kisuke-bot/README.md

 and honestly its my first ever project i  took seriously..tho i completely made it to satisfy my craving to create a discord bot

-you may see a lotta errors or misindentations in my code and its lowkuienly obvious cuz im still learning and trynna find out to make it even better!
+you may see a lotta errors or misindentations in my code and its lowkuienly obvious cuz im still learning and trynna find out how to make it even better!

 *atleast im trying to make something real rather than sticking to one playlist or rotting on documentations all day and still not able to write boilerplate emself*